MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr_lh-iwiadrvitem-dumpitemdata.md

 ### -param __MIDL__IWiaDrvItem0015

+bstrDrvItemData [out, optional]

-bstrDrvItemData [out, optional]: Points to an allocated buffer that will receive the **IWiaDrvItem** data.
+- Points to an allocated buffer that will receive the **IWiaDrvItem** data.

 #### - bstrDrvItemData [out, optional]